Skip to next element

 Six Reasons to Offer Women’s Ministry Events and Activities This Summer

 2. Summer is the perfect time to test out a new women’s ministry event or idea.
 Are you thinking of changing your schedule or type of Bible study offerings?
 Use the summer to try it out, and then you’ll be ready with tweaks and improvements come fall.
 Have a team member that wants to launch a monthly Bible journaling group?
 Have her test the waters over the summer.
-Need ideas for something different to offer this summer?
-Check out my list of 30 Summer Fellowship Ideas here.

 3. For many, summer schedules are more flexible.
 The absence of rigid school schedules, fewer summer sports, and negotiable bedtimes for little ones often means women are more available to attend women’s ministry events.